 This one-hour, free course was created to empower you with the ability to avoid the 17 biggest mistakes educators routinely make when choosing flipped learning technology.
 When you're done you'll have the ability to distinguish between the good, the bad and the ugly in flipped learning technology.
 You'll also receive a certificate to prove that you've been trained in this vital skill.

 Jon Bergmann is one of the pioneers of the Flipped Class Movement.
 Jon is leading the worldwide adoption of Flipped Learning by working with governments, schools, corporations, and education non-profits.
 Jon is coordinating or guiding Flipped Learning initiatives around the globe including China, Taiwan, Korea, Australia, Singapore, Thailand, the Middle East, Iceland, Sweden, Norway, the United Kingdom, Italy, Spain, Mexico, Canada, India, South America, and the United States.

-Jon is the author of eleven books including the bestselling book: Flip Your Classroom, which has been translated into 13 languages.
+Jon is the author of thirteen books including the bestselling book: Flip Your Classroom, which has been translated into 13 languages.
 He is the founder of the global RESCON conferences which are dynamic engaging events which inspire educators to transform their practice by reaching every student in every class every day.

 He spent 24 years as a middle and high school science teacher before becoming the lead technology facilitator for a school district in the Chicago suburbs.
 Jon is a master storyteller, captivating audiences around the globe.
 He has a knack for taking complex things and simplifying them through story and humor.
 Jon hosts a radio show, The Flip Side, He also has a popular YouTube Channel with over three million views.